Myelodysplastic Syndromes (MDS) Samples

-The myelodysplastic syndromes (MDS) sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid are processed from patients peripheral whole-blood using customized collection and processing protocols.
+Moreover, the sera (serum), plasma and PBMC bio-fluids are processed from myelodysplastic syndromes (MDS) patient’s peripheral whole-blood using customized collection and processing protocols.

 Myelodysplastic Syndromes (MDS) Overview

-According to The Aplastic Anemia and MDS International Foundation studies suggest that 12,000 to 15,000 MDS cases are newly diagnosed annually in the United States., and an estimated 50,000 to 75,000 patients currently live with MDS.
 The exact number of people living with MDS is unknown.
-Most people who get it are 65 or older, but it can happen to younger people, too.
-It is more common in men.
-The syndromes are a type of cancer.
+In fact, most people who get it are 65 or older, but additionally, it can happen to younger people, too.
+Moreover, it is more common in men.
+Thus, the syndromes are a type of cancer.

 Normal Bone Marrow

-Bone marrow is found in the middle of certain bones.
-It is made up of blood-forming cells, fat cells, and supporting tissues.
-A small fraction of the blood-forming cells are blood stem cells.
-Stem cells are needed to make new blood cells.
 Blood consists of blood cells floating in plasma.
 Plasma is mostly made of water.
 It also includes salts, proteins, hormones, minerals, vitamins and other nutrients and chemicals the body needs.
 There are 3 main types of blood cells: red blood cells, white blood cells, and platelets.

 Red blood cells: RBC’s pick up oxygen in the lungs and carry it to the rest of the body.
 These cells also bring carbon dioxide back to the lungs.
 Having too few red blood cells is called anemia.
 It can make a person feel tired and weak and look pale.
 Severe anemia can cause shortness of breath.